Save $50 On a Second Test at Checkout

 A diverse community of organisms means you have all sorts of bacteria that help with certain roles.
 The work is divided and you know how that saying goes: many hands make light work.
 So when you have a diverse group of just the right microbes – your energy production is up, your metabolism is running like a dream, and you feel fantastic.

-Scientists have found that certain gut microbes help shape your body and keep obesity at bay.
-A recent study on “intestinal microbiota alterations” in obese individuals suggests “it may be possible to intervene in obesity by targeting the gut microbiota.”
-1 One day we might even be able to lose weight by simply adding certain bacteria to the gut microbiome.
+Scientists have found that certain gut microbes help shape your body and help manage healthy weight.
+A recent study on“intestinal microbiota alterations suggests [1] One day we might even be able to lose weight by simply adding certain bacteria to the gut microbiome.

 Here are 3 ways your gut bacteria could be making it hard for you to lose weight.

-1. Driving up inflammation – Low grade inflammation can lead to obesity.
-4 The gut microbiome can contribute to bodywide inflammation by producing harmful byproducts, which can enter the bloodstream and turn on inflammatory responses.
+1. Driving up physiological stress – Physical stress can lead to weight gain.
+[4] The gut microbiome can contribute to weight gain by producing harmful byproducts, which can enter the bloodstream and turn on inflammatory responses.
 This can lead to increased fat storage and decreased fat export.
-5
+[5]

-2. Not having enough butyrate – This important short chain fatty acid is protective against obesity and insulin resistance, a precursor to type 2 diabetes.
-Butyrate also reduces inflammation and makes you feel full more quickly.
-6
+2. Not having enough butyrate – This important short-chain fatty acid is protective and encourages healthy weight and healthy blood glucose metabolism.*.
+Butyrate also makes you feel full more quickly.* [6]

 We know weight loss can be tough.
-Find out if your weight struggles are due to a gut microbiome imbalance with Viome – and let’s tip the scales in your favor.
+Find out if your weight struggles are due to your gut microbiome with Viome – and let’s tip the scales in your favor

 Get started with Viome and see what you’re recommendations will uncover.